-The Board requested review of one additional substantive item in an earlier briefing.
-This pertains to how the draft SMP includes frequently flooded areas in shoreline jurisdiction.
-Currently, the draft SMP extends shoreline jurisdiction to all critical areas wholly or partially located within base shoreline jurisdiction.
-This includes frequently flooded areas, and specifically, the flood of record-the extent of the highest known flood elevation.
-The intent in bringing critical areas-including the flood of record-into shoreline jurisdiction is to promote predictability and efficiency in local permit review by having these areas subject to only one permit system (the SMP).
+The Board requested a review of comments related to the inclusion of the flood of record elevation in shoreline jurisdiction.
+Currently, the draft SMP extends shoreline jurisdiction to most critical areas wholly or partially located within base shoreline jurisdiction.
+This includes the 100-year floodplain and also the flood of record-the extent of the highest known flood elevation.
+The County's approach in the draft SMP exceeds minimum shoreline jurisdiction requirements of the Shoreline Management Act.